Shadow Directors And Liability During Insolvency: A GuideFebruary 12, 2021

 In all cases, however, an insolvency practitioner will carry out an investigation into the actions of all company directors over the previous three years and refer their findings to the Insolvency Service.

 Shadow directors are as accountable as official directors in such an investigation and may be liable for wrongful or fraudulent trading should evidence of wrongdoing be uncovered.

-It is a shadow director’s responsibility to avoid such trading practices (we wrote about this recently) and be aware of their liability throughout the entirety of their relationship with a company.
+It is a shadow director’s responsibility to avoid such trading practices (have a look at our blog explaining what is wrongful trading and how to recognise it in your business), and be aware of their liability throughout the entirety of their relationship with a company.

 What might be the consequences of insolvency for a shadow director?